|

 Show properties of one or more registered virtual machines or

-are shown.
+shown.
 By default, empty properties are suppressed.
-Use
+Use --all

---all to show those too.
-To select specific properties to
+to show those too.
+To select specific properties to show, use

-whenever computer-parsable output is required, and does not
+computer-parsable output is required, and does not print the

-print the control group tree or journal entries.
-Use status
+control group tree or journal entries.
+Use status if you are

 Added in version 206.